iaacornus/michi/README.md

 # Contribution

-For contribution, just make a pull request and the code changes would be reviewed for merging with the branch.
+For contribution, fork the devel branch and just make a pull request and the code changes would be reviewed for merging with the branch.

 Join the [discord server](https://discord.gg/auArnV8Yz2) for testing ! :